 The minimum legal term for commercial leases is four years.
-However, if the tenant carries out improvement works that result in a cost exceeding the equivalent of three years' rent, he or she has the right to require an extended lease term of up to seven years.
+However, if the tenant carries out improvement works that result in a cost exceeding the equivalent of three years' rent, they have the right to require an extended lease term of up to seven years.
 In this situation, the landlord is obliged to accept this extension.